thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 ### Slicing

-This includes various slicing passes as specified by various slicing command line options.
-For full details see the various slicing options and source code XXXXXXX.
+This includes several slicing passes as specified by various slicing command line options.
+The reachability slicer is enabled by the `--reachability-slice` command line option.
+The implementation of this pass is called via the \ref reachability_slicer(goto_modelt &, message_handlert &) function.
+The full slicer is enabled by the `--full-slice` command line option.
+The implementation of this pass is called via the \ref full_slicer(goto_modelt &) function.

 _Predecessor pass is [Label Properties]._